How to Grow a Bumper Crop of Tomatoes

-The following is a list of six tips, tricks and hacks to give your tomato plants a strong head start in the garden, keep them healthy all season long and grow a bumper crop of tomatoes in your home garden.
+The following is a list of six tips and tricks to give your tomato plants a strong head start in the garden, keep them healthy all season long and grow a bumper crop of tomatoes in your home garden.
 This is the stuff we do every year and our tomatoes go gangbusters!

 Get ready for your best tomato crop ever:)

-How to Grow A Bumper Crop of Tomatoes: 6 Hacks for Healthy Tomato Plants
+How to Grow A Bumper Crop of Tomatoes: 6 Tips for Healthy Tomato Plants